GETTING STARTED

 In the event that the balance of USDC available for withdrawal is too low to cover pending withdrawal requests, currently 7,500, then Upstream will sell US Dollar fiat from its bank account for USDC, and transfer the USDC proceeds back to the usdc.upstreambridge.eth Multisig smart contract.

-Assuming you have provided the appropriate KYC information, approvals can be as fast as 15 minutes and, depending on date, time and queue, it could take up to 48 hours, Monday to Friday.
+Assuming you have provided the appropriate KYC information, approvals can be as fast as 15 minutes and, depending on date, time and queue, it could take up to 48 hours (about 2 days), Monday to Friday.
 If additional information is required, or if we have many submissions awaiting approval, it could take up to 2 weeks.

 Security Note: Depositing funds to your Upstream bank account without a prior deposit-intent may delay your funds’ arrival in your Upstream trading account.